Moonflower1911/astrofarmers/README.md

 AstroFarmers is a web-based platform designed to support agricultural monitoring by visualizing satellite-derived weather data, crop health indicators (like NDVI), and soil moisture information.
 The system empowers farmers, researchers, and agricultural professionals by offering a clear, accessible view of environmental and agronomic conditions using remote sensing technologies.

 ---
+DevOps configuration, CI/CD pipelines, and infrastructure-related scripts are available in the `devops` branch.
+---
 ## 🎯 Objectives

 * Enable farmers to monitor crop health using NDVI imagery and satellite observations.